aliciadaniellet/cse15l-lab-reports/lab-report-1-week-2.md

 > ## Part 4: Moving files with scp

 The most important thing in working remotely is to be able to copy your files back and forth between your computer and the remote computers.
-The scp command is useful to copy your files from your computer to a remote computer.
+The `scp` command is useful to copy your files from your computer to a remote computer.
 Here is the command that you can use to copy your file to the remote computer, you can just change ‘filename.java’ to the name of the file you want to copy:
 ```
 scp filename.java cs15lsp22zz@ieng6.ucsd.edu:~/
 ```
-Don’t be shocked if you’re asked to enter a password, just enter the same password that you use for the ssh.
+Don’t be shocked if you’re asked to enter a password, just enter the same password that you use for the `ssh`.
 After this, login back to your course-specific account using the ssh command which I have explained in **Part 2**.

 Run the *ls* command on the terminal and you will see the file you just previously copied if you run it correctly.
-Here below are screenshots of what I see when I copy a file called WhereAmI.java, and that I can run the javac and java commands once the file is copied:
+Here below are screenshots of what I see when I copy a file called WhereAmI.java, and that I can run the *javac* and *java* commands once the file is copied:

 <img width="500" alt="Screen Shot 2022-03-31 at 09 01 00" src="https://user-images.githubusercontent.com/86458122/162385528-059ca1da-b69f-46ea-94a4-512e99bf73d3.png">
 <img width="500" alt="Screen Shot 2022-03-31 at 09 01 16" src="https://user-images.githubusercontent.com/86458122/162385535-ce1f22b4-b908-4fce-bd1a-48d30f795a9e.png">